 If you’ve completed your Level 5 Early Years and have a thirst to climb the ladder to the next Level specialising in special needs then this is an exciting new opportunity for you.
 Young minds and hearts depend on the professionalism of those who care for and educate them and children with extra needs deserve the best.
 If that’s you then this is your course.
+Students participate in a visit to Blackrock Castle Observatory and attendance at conferences and seminars.

 - Child Development 6N1942 – Organise a variety of detailed observations in support of programme planning for individual and groups of children using a range of tools.
 Evaluate personal and team practice in meeting child development needs in an ECCE setting.